 This happens due to the continuous hitting of coffee beans that have already been ground.
 In a burr mechanism, the ground coffee is dropped into a cup so it does not continue to be ground and loses its flavor.

 This is why so many coffee-lovers avoid blade grinding.
 It just is not worth it.

 With the mechanism of a burr grinder in your mind clearer now, we can move on to the specifics of the Cuisinart DBM – 8.

 The Cuisinart-8 is a relatively good-looking coffee grinder with a stainless-steel finish that helps it find its place in any kitchen.
-Also, the functional design with its removable parts is a plus when it comes to a small kitchen.
-So, if you want to put it away after every use, you could merely tuck-in the power cord into its storage.
+Also, the functional design with its removable parts is a plus for a small kitchen.
+So, if you want to put it away after every use, you could merely tuck the power cord into its storage.
 The Cuisinart looks precisely like a coffee grinder should.

 The significant features of this grinder costing below $150 include:

 - Removable grind chamber with dimensions 4 x 7.13 x 10.75 inches.

 - A scoop and cleaning brush with the bean hopper.

 - Operational settings for 18-position grind selector with its slide dial.